kostrykin/repype/docs/source/index.rst

-pypers
+repype
 ======

-Powerful batch processing using pipelines for scientific computing.
+Reproducible batch processing using pipelines for scientific computing.

 Contents
 --------